AustinCrouch296/ActiveDirectoryLab/README.md

     - Change the setting to Off for both Administrators and Users.

 ## **Populating the domain with test accounts using PowerShell**
-Download the PowerShell script from this repository onto the Server by copying this link and pasting it into Internet Explorer.
+Download the /powershell/ folder in tis  and users.txt file from this repository onto the your Windows VM.
-Download and open the .zip file, choose the Compressed Folder Tools options tab and press Extract all.
-Browse to your Desktop folder and select Extract.
+- [1_Create_Users.ps1](powershell/1_Create_Users.ps1): The PowerShell script that we will edit and run to create the accounts.

-The *names.txt* file contians a list of names that our PowerShell script will use to populate our Active Directory with users accounts.
+- [names.txt](powershell/names.txt): Contains a list of names that our PowerShell script will use when populating our Active Directory with user accounts.

 Open *names.txt*, add your own name to the file, and save it.
 Run Windows PowerShell ISE as Administrator.